surfliner/surfliner-mirror/docs/themanual/comet/storage.md

 ## Digital Preservation

 ~comet is designed as a repository for content under active management.
-While its storage support is intended to be reliable and long term, it is not designed as a _digital preservation_ platform.
-Instead, we envision ~comet integrating with external preservation platforms, following the model outlined by the 2020 [One-to-Many][one-to-many] grant.
+While its storage support is intended to be reliable and highly durable, it is not designed as a _digital preservation_ platform.
+Instead, we envision ~comet integrating with external platforms to provide for long term preservation.

+Another way of viewing this is to say that ~comet has a role in the _preservation planning_ function of the overall Digital Library, but that it doesn't provide the technical implementation for _preservation storage_.
+As ~comet's role in preservation evolves, we plan to develop integrations to external preservation platforms following the model outlined by the 2020 [One-to-Many][one-to-many] grant.

 [comet-metadata]: ./metadata.yaml